jacob-torres/Random-String-Machine/README.md

 ## Commandline Tool

-The string generator is functional as both a simple (and temporarily ugly) GUI, and a commandline utility.
+The string generator is functional as both a simple GUI and a commandline utility.
 With a single command, it will copy a random string to the clipboard.
 The string_generator module is runnable with the following syntax:

 ` $ python string_generator/string_generator.py `